gernotfeichter/alp/README.md

 ```

 It is recomended that you use alp in a local wifi network and to reserve a dhcp lease in your router,
-such that you always get assigned to a fixed IP address.
+such that you always get assigned a fixed IP address.

 ## android
 TODO: Gernot